How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Facebook catalog ads go by many names.

-You might hear them called dynamic product ads, product feed ads, or Meta Advantage+ catalog ads (which is what Meta now calls them).
+You might hear them called dynamic product ads, product feed ads, product catalog ads, or Meta Advantage+ catalog ads (which is what Meta now calls them).

-The main idea behind Facebook catalog ads is to automatically promote your entire product catalog, without manually building individual ads for every product.
+The main idea behind Facebook catalog ads is to automatically promote your entire product catalog without manually creating individual ads for each product.

-These ads require you to upload your product feed or catalogue into the Meta ecosystem first.
+These ads require you to upload your product feed or catalog into the Meta ecosystem first.

 Then, Meta uses machine learning to decide which products to show and to whom.
 The ads are usually served to people who’ve already interacted with your products or website, such as someone who added an item to their cart or spent time looking at a product page.